DataBiosphere/azul/UPGRADING.rst

 these variables from the example deployment to your personal deployment.

 Service accounts must be registered and authorized with SAM for integration tests to pass.
-See the last two paragraphs of section 3.2 of the README for resgistration instructions.
+See section 3.2.1 of the README for resgistration instructions.

 #2149 Switch to TDR snapshot hca_dev_20200817_dssPrimaryOnly